ewe2/ewe2.ninja/source/content/_revolution.md

 Reading Ian MacDonald's *Revolution In The Head* is like reading a history of Beatles musical criticism.
-It has been the most up-to-date synthesis of many Beatles critical sources, particularly Lewisohn's exhasutive recording history and has a unique comparative cultural timeline of their impact, but it is beginning to date.
+It has been the most up-to-date synthesis of many Beatles critical sources, particularly Lewisohn's exhaustive recording history and has a unique comparative cultural timeline of their impact, but it is beginning to date.
 This aspect of the book is probably most useful to a non-fan.
 The great problem of making any appraisal of the Beatles, either as musicians or as cultural participants, is how to be properly objective.
 McDonald is bluntly honest, beginning with the premise that objectivity is impossible until possibly a century into the future.
 He undoes his premise by attempting to obscure his own biases.
 As any Beatles fan will tell you, there are good Beatles songs and (because fans are loathe to say the word bad) *not-so-good* Beatles songs.
 Which songs fall into the *not-so-good* category says as much about the fan as the band; this is, after all, a conversation.
 McDonald-as-critic tries to objectify the taste of McDonald-as-fan by putting forward a curious argument: that *random* is the cause of bad music today and the Beatles music became *randomly* bad.
 He may well be right that the Beatles mirrored a change in the Western zeitgeist, but if he disagrees with that zeitgeist in important respects he is also at odds with his chosen metaphor.
 This tension undoes his plan and derails his work.

-Another requirement of criticism, is to frame the subject in a new way:
-MacDonald's most important contribution to this is restoring the Beatles to the context of their contemporaries.
+Another requirement of criticism, is to frame the subject in a new way: MacDonald's most important contribution to this is restoring the Beatles to the context of their contemporaries.
 But again, he undermines this achievement by falling back on some hackneyed journalistic devices common to Beatles
-criticism: by measuring their creativity in terms of their maturity (the "they grew up" excuse, used for everything from their later music to their breakup and post-Beatles careers).
+criticism: by measuring their creativity in terms of their maturity (the "they grew up" excuse, used for everything from their later music to their break-up and post-Beatles careers).
 Perhaps more unfortunately, he also falls into that habit of describing their career as an arc, an inevitable up and down.
 He forgets, as we often do, that while *we* maybe looking back, *they* were looking forward, and it requires an appreciation of their perspective as much as our own.
 His disappointment with the present taints his analysis of the past.

 As time passes, more memoirs are written.
 Probably the most important is Geoff Emrick's *Here, There and Everywhere* (2006).
-Of course he adds his own interpretations, but it's no less valuable in light of some of MacDonald's pronouncments.
+Of course he adds his own interpretations, but it's no less valuable in light of some of MacDonald's pronouncements.

 ### You tell me it's the institution